Rivian

 Content Governance Formalized the Nomenclature Committee and standardized naming requests via Jira, ensuring XFN alignment on all company terminology.

-Leadership, Change Management, Governance
+Leadership, Change Management, Governance, Regulatory Compliance

 Workflow Scalability Developed 80+ standardized diagnostic workflows and defined the terminology (e.g., Workflow Node, Test Boxes) for the Quest Editor, preparing the system for rapid expansion (e.g., R2 vehicle launch).